"She is happy."

 Hawaiian doesn't have separate pronouns for men and women.
 'O ia can refer to a man or a woman regardless of whether the o is capitalized or not and it is pronounced the same in all cases.
 If you want to be specific who you are talking about, use their name.
 If you think I already know who you are talking about, then use 'o ia no matter who it is.

-I believe there may be some users of ia without ‘o, but we haven't learned them yet.
+I believe there may be some uses of ia without ‘o, but we haven't learned them yet.
 ‘O is a particle that marks words, so you have to use it with the word your marking.
-Ia is the actual problem, and must always be marked with ‘o when being used as the subject in a sentence.
+Ia is the actual pronoun, and is usually marked with ‘o when being used as the subject in a sentence.
 Proper names must also be marked with ‘o when being used as the subject.

 You're right, jdmcowan, that there are other uses of ia without ʻo.
 For example, when ia (he/she/it) is the direct object in a sentence, then it is preceded by "iā", a direct object marker used when the object is a pronoun or a name.
 You'll see a lot more of it's counterpart object marker "i" (used for "common nouns") in the course.